Work

 — John Yau, Poet/Art Critic, Hyperallergic, Nov.
 2019

-Amos was recently awarded the 2020 Joan Mitchell Center Artists-in-Residence, rescheduled to 2021; and the 2020 Adolph & Esther Gottlieb Foundation Grant.
+Sarah Amos was recently awarded the prestigious 2024 Vermont Prize.
+The Hall Art Foundation, Burlington City Arts (BCA), The Current, and The Brattleboro Museum and Art Center (BMAC) collaboratively launched the Vermont Prize in 2022.
+The Prize is an annual award given to a Vermont visual artist juried by a representative from each institution along with with an invited juror.
+In 2024, Phong H. Bui, artist, curator, and co-founder and publisher of The Brooklyn Rail was the invited juror.
+Amos also received the 2020 Joan Mitchell Center Artists-in-Residence, rescheduled to 2021; and the 2020 Adolph & Esther Gottlieb Foundation Grant.
 Recent and past exhibitions include the CUE Art Foundation, New York in 2019; the Huntington Museum of Art, West Virginia; Fisher Museum of Art, University of Southern California; Penn State University, Pennsylvania; and Monash University, Melbourne, Australia.

-Originally hailing from Australia, Sarah Amos lives and works on the East Coast.
+Originally from Australia, Sarah Amos lives and works on the East Coast.
 She left Australia to attend the Tamarind Institute of Lithography in New Mexico where she became a certified Tamarind Master Printer in Lithography.
 In 1998 Sarah became the Master Printer for the Vermont Studio Center Press, a position she would hold for 10 years.
-Since 2007 Amos has been an Adjunct Professor at Dartmouth, Williams and Bennington Colleges teaching Printmaking and Drawing.
+Amos was an Adjunct Professor at Dartmouth, Williams and Bennington Colleges teaching Printmaking and Drawing.
+Press include Hyperallergic, Artforum, Art & Object, Art New England and Widewalls